 Is Bitcoin legal in Europe?

-The European Union has not yet passed any specific legislation to the status of Bitcoin or other cryptocurrencies.
+The European Union has not yet passed any specific legislation on the status of Bitcoin or other cryptocurrencies.
 There does not appear to be any country in Europe, within or outside the EU, that has banned the use of Bitcoin.

 Are cryptocurrency exchanges regulated in Europe?